Cruises to the Canadian Arctic

 No matter what your reaction when you get there, you'll have time to walk, reflect, take pictures and wave flags, before joining your group in an old tradition of circling the pole together.

-Travellers circle the North Pole
+At the Geographic North Pole

 Polar bears roam the ice here, and although you won't travel through the classic polar bear hotspots, you still have a good chance of sightings.
 Your expedition leaders will be helping you look out for the white fur on the bright ice, but there's more to be seen here than just the 'King of the Arctic'...